-One of the most fundamental parts of managing your finances is creating a budget, so you only spend what you need to.
+One of the most fundamental parts of managing your finances is creating a budget so you only spend what you need to.
 It’s so easy to buy nice things, but keeping track of what you’re spending will help make sure you spend within your means.

-Be wary of loans and credit cards because it’s very easy to get carried away when you’re using plastic to make purchases.
+Be wary of loans and credit cards because it’s very easy to get carried away when using plastic to make purchases.
 Because you aren’t physically seeing the money you’re spending, you might not realize just how much debt you’re accumulating.

 Assess Your Financial Position

 The next step is to assess where you are financially.
 Look at where you are with your savings, how much you’re putting away each month, and what debts (if any) you have.
-It can be a daunting prospect calculating outstanding debts, but being aware of what needs paying back will help you get your finances in order.
+It can be a daunting prospect to calculate outstanding debts, but being aware of what needs paying back will help you get your finances in order.

 Create a Financial Safety Net